 Council offers parent groups for first-time parents.
 New parent groups offer an opportunity for you to meet other parents, share your early parenting experiences and receive parenting support

 The groups run for six to eight weeks and cover topics such as transition to parenthood, sleep and settling, feeding and nutrition, and accessing community services.

-New groups start at various times throughout the year and run over six weeks, facilitated by a Maternal & Child Health Nurse.
-You will be invited to join a new parent group by your Maternal & Child Health nurse.
+New groups start at various times throughout the year and run over six weeks, facilitated by a maternal and child health nurse.
+You will be invited to join a new parent group by your maternal and child health nurse.

 Council runs immunisation sessions throughout the shire, or contact your local doctor.